Social Security Disability Insurance: Wait time for decisions and hearings

-The amount of time it takes for an application to be approved or denied varies, depending on whether it is an initial decision or a decision based on an appeal.
+The time it takes for an application to be approved or denied varies depending on whether it is an initial decision or an appeal.
 In fiscal year 2019, it took an average of 120 days for SSA to make an initial determination on a disability claim.
-The figure increased following the COVID-19 pandemic and, for months in fiscal year 2021, the average wait time for an initial decision is 165 days.
+The figure increased after the COVID-19 pandemic and, for months in fiscal year 2021, the average wait time for an initial decision was 165 days.

-The high number of cases and long wait times for a hearing before an Administrative Law Judge has drawn significant attention from Congress in recent years.
-Congress provided additional funding for this workload and the number of cases and wait times have declined.
+The high number of cases and long wait times for a hearing before an administrative law judge drew significant attention from Congress, which provided additional funding for the workload.
+The number of cases and wait times then declined.
 In fiscal year 2020, the average wait time for a hearing was 386 days (down from 605 days in fiscal year 2017).

 For some cases, SSA will expedite disability determinations.
 These include Quick Disability Determination (QDD) and Compassionate Allowance cases.
 These are cases where statistical models or medical diagnoses indicate the person has an extremely severe medical condition.
 These cases can often be processed in under 30 days.
-Additionally, many cases involving military veterans are expedited.
+Cases involving military veterans are also often expedited.

-Congressional concern over wait times has focused, to some extent, on the number of individuals who die or become bankrupt while waiting for a disability determination.
-The Government Accountability Office (GAO) found that from fiscal year 2014 through fiscal year 2019, about 48,000 individuals filed for bankruptcy while awaiting a final decision on their disability appeal and, for fiscal year 2008 through fiscal year 2019, about 110,000 individuals died prior to receiving a final decision regarding their appeal.
+Congressional concern over wait times focused, to some extent, on the number of people who die or become bankrupt while waiting for a disability determination.
+The Government Accountability Office (GAO) found that from fiscal year 2014 through fiscal year 2019, about 48,000 people filed for bankruptcy while awaiting a decision on their disability appeal and, for fiscal year 2008 through fiscal year 2019, about 110,000 people died before receiving a decision.

 Likelihood of receiving benefits

 Considering all levels of adjudication, about 4 in 10 SSDI applicants are awarded benefits.
-Slightly more than 50 percent of applicants who meet technical requirements of eligibility are determined to be medically eligible.
+Slightly more than 50% of applicants who meet technical requirements of eligibility are determined to be medically eligible.

 The number of cases and percentage allowed at each stage of adjudication for all types of disability cases in fiscal year 2020 are as follows: